 - A multi-perspective appreciation of ethical issues and their implications for the future consequences of redesigning existing systems and creating new ones.

-- To apply ecological design thinking knowledge and skills to the design of social systems as a part of an emerging new economic.
+- To apply ecological design thinking knowledge and skills to the design of social systems as a part of an emerging new economics

-- An interdisciplinary programme integrating design methods with those of ecology and the social sciences.
+- An interdisciplinary program integrating design methods with those of ecology and the social sciences.

-- An integrative design programme rooted in deep ecological understanding and practice and informed by cutting edge thinking in new economic approaches and social dynamics.
+- An integrative design program rooted in deep ecological understanding and practice and informed by cutting-edge thinking in new economic approaches and social dynamics.